thatdevgirl/block-controller/README.md

 6. Go to the Block Audit page (under `Block Controller -> Block Audit`) to see a list of all blocks used across the site, as well as their associated posts.

-### Special blocks

-* The `core/paragraph` and `core/classic` blocks should never, ever, ever be disabled because they are default blocks in the Gutenberg system.
-Therefore, they are not listed in this plugin.

 ## To Dos

-* Figure out dependencies among blocks.
-* Support embeds?
 * Dashboard widget? (phase 2!)
-* Documentation on a threepm.thatdevgirl.com page.